k8ssandra/k8ssandra-operator/docs/tasks/README.md

 #### Job failures

-If any `CassandraTask` fail, this will be reflected in its status via the `Failed` condition.
+If any `CassandraTask` fails, this will be reflected in its status via the `Failed` condition.
 The `K8ssandraTask` will in turn get that same condition.

 # Task configuration reference

 Our quickstart example used a minimal configuration.
-There are many other optional fields that control the behavior of a
+There are other optional fields that control the behavior of a
 task:

 ## Datacenters